Mothers' Views on the GOSAFE Act (S.3369)

 Child and Family Mental Health Access and Support

-Across interviews, mothers agreed that gun violence represents a serious crisis affecting children and communities.
-Conservative mothers tended to emphasize mental health and underlying social conditions, while moderate and liberal mothers emphasized regulation of firearm manufacture, sale, and transfer.
+• Shared concern, differing solutions.
+Across the political spectrum, mothers identified gun violence as a serious crisis affecting children.
+Conservative mothers emphasized mental health and underlying social conditions; moderate and liberal mothers emphasized regulation of firearm manufacture, sale, and transfer.

 Research Library